Qays ibn Musahir al-Saidawi: Ibn Ziyad's condition and Qays's death

-When Qays refused to reveal the contents of Husayn ibn Ali's letter to Ibn Ziyad.
-He then asked Qays to raise on the pulpit and praise Yazid and curse Husayn ibn Ali in front of everyone.
-If done as directed, Ibn Ziyad promised to spare his life if done otherwise Ibn Ziyad threatened to kill him.
+When Qays refused to reveal the contents of Husayn ibn Ali's letter to Ibn Ziyad the latter then asked Qays to raise himself on the pulpit and praise Yazid and curse Husayn ibn Ali in front of everyone.
+If Qays did as he was told, Ibn Ziyad promised to spare his life; if he would not, Ibn Ziyad threatened to kill him.

 Ibn Ziyad put forth his condition in the following sentence:

 Qays ascended the pulpit as directed by Ibn Ziyad and started his speech in the following manner:

-At the very same time Qays praised and glorified God and blessed the Mohammad and his Progeny and was consistently imploring God's blessings on Ali ibn Abi Talib, on al-Hasan ibn Ali and al-Husayn ibn Ali.
-Also Qays cursed Ibn Ziyad his father and all Umayyads, some accounts say he even cursed Yazid.
-At this Ibn Ziyad turned furious and ordered his men to throw Qays from above the rooftop of his palace.
-When Qays was thrown likewise his bones got crushed and Qays succumbed to his injuries.
+At the very same time Qays praised and glorified God and blessed Mohammad and his Progeny and was consistently imploring God's blessings on Ali ibn Abi Talib, on al-Hasan ibn Ali and al-Husayn ibn Ali.
+He then proceeded to curse Ibn Ziyad's father and all Umayyads; some accounts say he even cursed Yazid.
+This infuriated Ibn Ziyad, and he ordered his men to throw Qays from the rooftop of his palace.
+Qays succumbed to the injuries sustained in the fall.
 Some historians have recorded that Qays did not die immediately, so Abd al Malik Ibn Umayr al-Lakhmi slit his throat.
-When blamed, he replied that he wanted to put an end to Qays's suffering.
+When accosted, he replied that he wanted to put an end to Qays' suffering.